ixtreon/ml-market/README.md

-# Market Makers
+## Market Makers

+Market makers listen for orders coming from the market core (the **markets** module) and eventually process them, marking them as either completed or rejected.

 The **msr-maker** module is an implementation of the logarithmic market scoring rule (Hanson et al.) market maker.
-It listens for orders and instantly matches them calculating a price based on the current holdings of the market maker and the liquidity constant.
+It instantly matches incoming orders calculating a price based on the current holdings of the market maker and a liquidity constant.

-The **order_book** module contains a bare-bones order book maker which is considerably simpler than the msr-maker.
+The **order_book** module contains a bare-bones order book maker which is supposed to cross-off two or more trades of opposite quantities and matching prices.

 # TODO
 + Support for structured input (xml or json)